semrush/intergalactic/website/docs/components/color-picker/color-picker-api.md

 <TypesView type="ColorsCustomProps" :types={...types} />

-## PaletteManager.
-Item
+## PaletteManager.Item

-One unit of `<PaletteManager.Colors />` .
-PaletteManager.
-Item is a swatch preview that allows a user to see what color is currently selected.
+One unit of `<PaletteManager.Colors />`.
+PaletteManager.Item is a swatch preview that allows a user to see what color is currently selected.

 ```jsx
 import { PaletteManager } from 'intergalactic/color-picker';